ClojureBridge/community-docs/docs/clojure/truthiness.md

 ---

 Is it true or false?
 This test is used very often while coding.
-A form of testing true/false may not straight forward.
+The form for testing true/false may not be straightforward.
-Sometimes it is a result of function, a variable or combination of those.
+Sometimes it is a result of function, a variable, or a combination of those.
-But, the rule is simple.
-Try examples and see what makes it true or false.
+But the rule is simple.
+Try the following examples and see what makes it true or false.

 #### On repl